codebrainz/geany-themes/README.markdown

 ### Making Changes: ###

-Edit any of the `colorschemes/*.conf` files or `mappings/*.conf` files or create a new colorscheme `.conf` file in the `colorschemes` directory  Using an existing theme (ex. `gedit.conf`) and modifying will be easier than from scratch.
+Edit any of the `colorschemes/*.conf` files or `mappings/*.conf` files or create a new colorscheme `.conf` file in the `colorschemes` directory.
+Using an existing theme (ex. `gedit.conf`) and modifying will be easier than from scratch.
 When I get a chance I'll add a `README` in the `colorschemes` directory explaining in detail what all the named styles should be used for,